ronniebugia/mtcars/README.md

 plotly

 ## To Run the App
-Clone this repository on your computer cd into repository
+Clone this repository on your computer then cd into repository

 ```
 git clone https://github.com/ronniebugia/mtcars.git